kattouf/package-swift-lsp/README.md

 - Code completion for Package.swift manifest files
 - Hover information for SPM declarations and syntax elements

+## Installation

+Installation instructions are currently in progress.
+Stay tuned for detailed setup guides.

+## Editor Integration

+Editor integration guides for popular IDEs and text editors are currently being developed.
+Support for various editors (Zed, VSCode, Vim, Emacs, etc.) will be available soon.

 ## License

 Server is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.